 If you’re not quite sure about the strategic value of strong user adoption, consider this: Better adoption is the path to higher retention.
 Venture capitalist Tomasz Tunguz illustrates how a business with a -5% monthly customer churn rate can add an additional 73% in revenue annually versus one with a 5% monthly customer churn rate.
 That’s huge!

-While churn has completely legitimized an entirely new role, department and business operating philosophy that should be viewed as the most critical growth engine of your business, it’s also driven many companies to act from a position of fear and defense, and that in itself is weakness that I want to address.
+While churn has completely legitimized an entirely new role, department and business operating philosophy that should be viewed as the most critical growth engine of your business, it’s also driven many companies to act from a position of fear and defense, and that in itself is a weakness that I want to address.